isomerpages/singhealth-gkps/tools-and-resources/mapped-to-gpsap-2021-2030/_posts/2023-08-22-post-GPSAP 2021 to 2030: Strategic Objective 1.md

-**Strategic Objective 1, Policies to eliminate avoidable harm in health care**  focuses on making zero avoidable harm to patients a state of mind and a rule of engagement in the planning and delivery of health care everywhere.
+**Strategic Objective 1, Policies to eliminate avoidable harm in health care**, focuses on making zero avoidable harm to patients a state of mind and a rule of engagement in the planning and delivery of health care everywhere.
 The 5 key strategies are:

 * Strategy 1.1: Develop a comprehensive patient safety policy, strategy, institutional framework and action plan for the country’s health system and all its components as a key priority in working towards universal health coverage.
 * Strategy 1.2: Mobilize and allocate adequate resources for patient safety implementation throughout every level of the health care system.